Meysam-Arshadi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Answer:
+console.log(f1()) will output 10, but console.log(y) output is undefined because we do not have access to the local variable y outside of the f1() function.

 ## Question 3